 Good question.
 In this article I’ll focus on quizzes, but there is some overlap with surveys and polls.
 In fact, all the tools highlighted below should allow you to create all three.
 Some even offer online calculators, which are more complex to implement, but also based on questions and results.

-1. Interact: The Only One with a Free Plan
+1. Interact: The Only One With a Generous Free Plan

 There are a few impressive case studies numbers on the Interact website.
 A company used it to get 78% opt-in rate (for email signup).
 Another generated 2,500 leads with a quiz.
 A third improved conversion by 55.8%.